shsagir/play-area-sync/docs/install-slim-3.md

 ## Get ready

-We assume you've already created a new App.
-If not: You can do so in the [fortrabbit Dashboard](/dashboard).
+For best results here, make sure you have completed all steps from the [get ready guide](/get-ready).

-### Root path
+## Root path

 Go to the Dashboard and [set the root path](/app#toc-root-path) of your App's domains to **public**.